Topic: Employee Experience

 Consistent recognition helps build inclusion.
 It ensures all employees feel like they belong, are valued, and are an important part of your organisation.
 So bring it up.
 Remind people that it’s important and why.

 Here at O.C.
 Tanner, we start every meeting with recognition.
 It’s expected and always welcome.
 I love when employees come up and ask if they can take time in the beginning of a meeting to give recognition.
 Our senior leaders are also role models of recognition.
-Our CEO regularly recognizes above and beyond work during leadership meetings, and often holds other senior leaders accountable if he notices a missed opportunity to give more recognition.
+Our CEO regularly recognises above and beyond work during leadership meetings, and often holds other senior leaders accountable if he notices a missed opportunity to give more recognition.

 3. Rethink service awards